LabibZabaneh/Games/README.md

 4. Run the app: `flutter run`

 ## Usage

-- Launch the app and choose between single-player and multi-player modes.
+- Launch the app and choose between Tic-Tac-Toe and Connect 4
+- Then choose between single-player and multi-player modes.
 - In single-player mode, select the difficulty level before starting the game.
 - Make your moves by tapping on the grid cells.
 - The app will indicate the winner or a draw.